tarantool/doc/doc/book/admin/upgrades.rst

 ..  important::

-    The only way to upgrade Tarantool from 1.6 to 2.x **without downtime** is taking an intermediate step by upgrading from 1.6 to 1.10 and then to 2.x.
+    The only way to upgrade Tarantool from version 1.6, 1.7, or 1.9 to 2.x **without downtime** is taking an intermediate step by upgrading to 1.10 and then to 2.x.
-    This also applies to upgrading Tarantool from 1.7 and 1.9.

-    Before upgrading Tarantool from 1.x to 2.y, please read about the associated :ref:`caveats <admin-upgrades-1.6-1.10>`.
+    Before upgrading Tarantool from 1.6 to 2.x, please read about the associated :ref:`caveats <admin-upgrades-1.6-1.10>`.

 Before the upgrade